Latest Project Update

 In keeping with its mission to preserve, interpret, and educate the public about Casa Grande Ruins, the NPS proposes to bring more of the original village and part of the Casa Grande Canal within its boundaries—and thus within NPS’s ability to protect those resources.

 The pace of development in metropolitan Phoenix and Tucson has expanded our understanding of the Hohokam through mitigation archaeology, but ancient sites and landscapes are ultimately being obliterated.
 Despite the current economic crisis and water issues, population in the Phoenix area is projected to double, so much of what remains will be lost.
 Although communities preserve portions of some Hohokam sites as archaeological parks, these represent a mere fragment of the region’s prehistoric cultural landscape.
 Some of the best-preserved Hohokam landscapes are on tribal lands, but broader public access is constrained.

 Expansion of the monument is, therefore, a singular opportunity to preserve a significant portion of this cultural landscape for future public understanding of our shared past.
 It will provide a window on the Hohokam world for future generations.

 Expansion of Casa Grande Ruins National Monument requires an Act of Congress.
-Two previous bills did not receive approval by the House of Representatives, one introduced by Rep. Rick Renzi in 2005 and a second introduced by Rep. Ann Kirkpatrick in 2010.
+Previous bills did not receive approval by the House of Representatives, one introduced by Rep. Rick Renzi in 2005 and a second introduced by Rep. Ann Kirkpatrick in 2010.
 In June 2010, Archaeology Southwest President William H. Doelle testified in Washington D.C. in support of the 2010 bill.
-There is optimism that the bipartisan support among the sponsors and the strong local community support will lead to a favorable outcome for the 2013 bill.

 If you are interested in helping to promote these preservation efforts, please contact Andy Laurenzi at Archaeology Southwest, (520) 882-6946, or by email.